chidebeprince/Aptos-Rock-Paper-Scissors-game/README.md

 # Rock-Paper-Scissors-game on Aptos
-This is a detailed run-down of the features added to rock-paper-scissors game built during the third aptos campaign.
+This is a detailed run-down of the features added to the rock-paper-scissors game built during the third aptos campaign.

 ## Additional features: